RuochenZhao/HIConcept/README.md

     - visualize_wordcloud: generate wordclouds from the topics
     - eval_causal_effect: evaluate causal effects of trained model

-For example: To run AG-News with BERT, use our concept model on the last layer, and evaluate its causal effect and visualize, you could run: python main.py --pretrained --do_inference --train_topic_model --eval_causal_effect --visualize=txt
+For example: To run AG-News with BERT, use our concept model on the last layer, and evaluate its causal effect and visualize, you could run: (--pretrained because we load the pretrained huggingface model)

+python main.py --pretrained --do_inference --train_topic_model --eval_causal_effect --visualize=txt

+To run IMDB with BERT, use our concept model on the last layer, and evaluate its causal effect and visualize, you could run:

+python main.py --do_inference --train_topic_model --eval_causal_effect --visualize=txt --dataset=imdb

+To run with CNN model, just add --model_name=cnn

+To run on the toy dataset, use: (when running for the first time, it will automatically create the toy dataset under "../../DATASETS/toy_data/" with 10000 images, you could adjust the number of images by specifying '--n={number_of_your_choice}')

+python main.py --model_name=cnn --do_inference --train_topic_model --eval_causal_effect --visualize=txt --dataset=toy

 File structure: